-- Do you have at least 6 A*-B GCSEs with excellent grades in English, Maths or Science?
+- Do you have at least 6 A*-B/9-6 GCSEs with excellent grades in English, Maths or Science?

 - Are you committed to extra-curricular activities?

-- Do you want to attend Oxford or Cambridge Universities?
+- Do you want to attend Russell Group, Oxford or Cambridge Universities?

 What is a High Achiever?

 High achievers are students who have gained excellent grades in the core subjects (English, Maths and Science).
-If you are likely to achieve six or more GCSEs at A* – B grades, including Maths and English, then you will be considered for inclusion in the High Achievers Academy.
+If you are likely to achieve six or more GCSEs at A*-B/9-6 grades, including Maths and English, then you will be considered for inclusion in the High Achievers Academy.

 We will also introduce you to the idea of Oxford and Cambridge universities through conferences and visits, as well as prepare you for writing personal statements, volunteering, fundraising and help explore work experience opportunities.

-Following January exams, it’s time to start thinking about what you might like to do after college.
+In your second year, following January exams, it’s time to start thinking about what you might like to do after college.
 You may be looking at university, work or apprenticeships – or you may have no idea what you want to do!
-The group explores a number of opportunities, including introducing the idea of Oxford and Cambridge as a university choice through conferences and visits from universities representatives.
+Your tutor will explore with you a number of opportunities, including introducing the idea of Oxford and Cambridge as a university choice through conferences and visits from university representatives.
 The group will prepare for writing personal statements for university or job applications, and research how volunteering and work experience can make you a stronger candidate.

 Some of the activities include:

-- Oxbridge Preparation including on to one support, practice interviews and application advice.
+- Oxbridge Preparation including one-to-one support, practice interviews and application advice.

 - UCAS Conferences

 - Interview practice